Generalized Perfect Matrices: Rationally Generated Cones are IR

 Finally, with

 we have

 and thus a contradiction for $\varepsilon$ sufficiently small. \end{proof}

-Our theorem implies consequences for matrices that can be in contradiction to the IR property.
+Our theorem imposes restrictions on matrices in $\RyshkovK$ witnessing the failure of the IR property, which we record in the following corollary.
 Recall that an \emph{isotropic} vector $w \in \R^n$ of a symmetric matrix $Q$ is a nonzero vector such that $Q[w] = 0$.

 \begin{coro} Let $K$ be a closed convex cone and assume that there exists a matrix $Q \in \boundary \COPK \cap \RyshkovK$.
 Then all isotropic vectors of $Q$ in $K$ are in the boundary of~$K$. \end{coro} \begin{proof} Suppose an isotropic vector $x$ is contained in the interior of $K$.
 Then we could embed $x$ in a rationally generated cone $\tilde{K}$ contained in the interior of $K$.
 Theorem \ref{thm:RationallyGeneratedImpliesIR} now contradicts that $Q \in \boundary \COPK[\tilde{K}] \cap \RyshkovK[\tilde{K}]$. \end{proof} \begin{remark} The rationality is crucial in the construction of the approximation $w$ to the isotropic vector in Equation~\eqref{eq:definition_w}. \end{remark}